alexandriastech/alexandriastech/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with mentorshop.
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-[Personal Site]
+[Personal Site UNDER CONSTRUCTION]
 - 😄 Pronouns: She/Her